marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 ## Improvements:
-- Implement HTTP Cache Control
+- Implement more Cache Control headers
+- Make Cache Control 100% compliant to specification
 - Implement more Strategies of load balancing
 - Increase test coverage
 - Externalize the configuration of the "interval of polling servers" (currently: 10s)